 Mr. Skinner has served as a member of the Board of Directors since December 1999.
-He is a member of the Executive Committee.
+He is a member of the Executive Committee, the Compensation Committee and the Nominating and Governance Committee.

 Mr. Skinner is currently Of Counsel to the law firm of Greenberg & Traurig, LLP.
 From 2000 to 2003, he was Chairman, President and Chief Executive Officer of U.S. Freightways Corporation.
 Mr. Skinner formerly served as President of Commonwealth Edison Company and its holding company, Unicom Corporation (now Exelon Corporation).
 After retiring from Commonwealth Edison, Mr. Skinner served as Co-Chairman of Hopkins & Sutter, a Chicago law firm.